UCN-LANY-CaseStudies/CafeSanchez_v0/README.md

 # Cafe Sanchez Case Study
  This repository contains the first version of the point-of-sale application that is the starting point for the Cafe Sanchez case study.

+The project is written in Java and the IDE used is Eclipse.

  ## Introduction